 The following dates are in need of a sponsor:

-Open dates for Oneg participation for the first part of 2015 are as follows:
+Open dates for Oneg participation for the remainder of 2015 are as follows:

 Please contact Rhonda Berns if you would like to sponsor an Oneg.